zaxxio/process-mangement/Readme.md

 # Docker Exec

 In theory there is no direct access not process memory and they have independent memory space.
 So, used a common filesystem memory store to communicate with each other.
-(IPC)
+(IPC) Pipestream would be better for optimum communication.

 Use in the container to check process
 ```shell